katiehuangx/Portfolio-Guide/README.md

 # 🗺 Katie's Portfolio

 Welcome to my data portfolio!
-Here, I document a summary of my various projects in the data field.
+Here, I document a summary of my projects in the data field.

 ## 📚 Table of Contents
 - [Data Engineering](#data-engineering)